eficode-academy/docker-katas/kubernetes-exercises/01-getting-started.md

 ```
 Be aware that you are not the only tenant on the cluster, you are sharing with the rest of the people around you in the course!

+## 1.2 Create a namespace and create a deployment with three pods

 ```
 kubectl create namespace <name>
 kubectl get pods -n <name>